What Is a Donor-Advised Fund (DAF)?

 A DAF is an account for supporting the charitable organizations that matter to you.
-You can make a charitable contribution, receive an immediate tax deduction and recommend grants from the fund over time.
+You can contribute cash and other assets to the account, receive an immediate tax deduction, and recommend grants from the fund over time.

-Contributions are immediately tax deductible to the fullest extent of the law.
-DAF assets can be invested for tax-free growth outside of your estate.
+Contributions are generally immediately tax deductible to the fullest extent of the law.
+Since assets do not need to be distributed immediately, your DAF can be invested to grow tax-free as long as you make periodic grants.

-A DAF can be funded with a variety of assets, including cash, marketable securities, private business interests, real estate, restricted stock or cryptocurrency.
+A DAF can be funded with a variety of assets, including stocks, bonds, mutual funds, real estate, life insurance policies, privately held business interests, and other appreciated assets.

 A DAF can complement other giving vehicles, such as private foundations, and receive funding from charitable lead and remainder trusts.

-With no start-up costs, a DAF can be established quickly (certain ongoing fees apply).
+With no start-up costs, a DAF can be established in as little as one day (certain ongoing fees apply).

 Glenmede can guide you every step of the way.